Controlled environment agriculture in North and West Yorkshire

 The area is also well connected through the local and national road network (M1, A1(M) and M62), major ports such as Hull and Grimsby, plus excellent rail links across the Pennines and to London.

-Access to Humber Freeport is available to investors, which is a hub for global trade and investment, with tax incentives and customs support.
+Access to both the Humber & Tees Valley Freeports is available to investors, which is a hub for global trade and investment, with tax incentives and customs support.

 Local talent and skills